-This infrared device will measure your baby’s temperature, their bottle’s temperature, and your other kids’ temperatures in one quick second — without risking cross-contamination since it doesn’t even have to touch a person or object to make a reading.
+This infrared device will measure any temperature in one quick second — without risking cross-contamination since it doesn’t even have to touch a person to make a reading.
 You can use it for babies, children, or adults.

 The single button makes operation a breeze, and since you don’t even have to touch your child to take their temperature, you can do so without disturbing your little one’s sleep.

 - Designed for all ages with environmental temperature compensation sensor.

 - It reads instantly.

 Best Thermometer for Whole Family